-For a complete list of resources, please visit the CIHR website.
+For guidance and resources how to integrate sex as a biological variable, please consult the CIHR website.

 Subtask: Descriptors

 Note: The following six elements will provide CIHR with information on the type of expertise required to review your application.

 The lists of Areas of Science, Methods/Approaches and Study Populations/Experimental Systems were derived from applications submitted to CIHR in recent years.
 This content is monitored and evolves to ensure it continues to reflect the breadth of applications submitted to CIHR.
 When completing these elements, think about the types of expertise needed to review your application and please select the most appropriate terms.